We offer a one-year, full-time GDL.

 The GDL is a very intensive course but our model lets you combine your studies with other commitments as much as possible.
-Apart from the first two weeks of the course, you will only need to attend the Law School on two days per week (full time course) or one day per week (part time course).
+Apart from the first two weeks of the course, you will only need to attend the Law School on two days per week.
 The remainder of your time will be used for independent study, including listening to lectures, reading and preparing for tutorials.

 We know that students value face-to-face teaching, so all our tutorials will be in the Law School and you will have lots of learning and pastoral support from your tutors.
 Most lectures will be delivered electronically so you can listen when most convenient for you, but you will also have ample opportunity to see and speak to your tutors - this is not a distance learning course.

 You will be taught with other GDL students and there will be more tutorial time than usual in recognition of the intensive nature of the course.
 But we also recognise that you are adults with proven study skills and able to take responsibility for your own learning.
 All our tutors are professional lawyers and our ethos is one of friendly professionalism and mutual respect.